 The first thing I noticed was how much more it was than memorable accommodations and delicious dinners.
 Our guides, Ron Lucier and Randy Judkins, did a great job bringing the history, ecology, botany, and culture of coastal Maine to vivid life on a series of unforgettable walks and experiences.
 All were great, but maybe my favorite was the day we headed out to Little Cranberry Island.
 Here’s how the day went:

+8:00 a.m.
 We enjoyed a lovely breakfast at the Asticou Inn, a historic, turn-of-the-century clapboard lodge with amazing views of the Atlantic.
-As we ate a typical New England breakfast of pancakes and eggs washed down with good coffee and juice—the guides prepped us for what to expect during the day.
+As we ate a typical New England breakfast of pancakes and eggs washed down with good coffee and juice, the guides prepped us for the day's adventures.

 9:15 a.m.
 After departing the hotel, we headed out to Northeast Harbor, a lazy labyrinth of lobster boats, dinghies, and sailboats surrounded by lobster traps and tackle shops due south of the National Park.
 Here we boarded something rare—a genuine mail boat, which still makes daily trips from Mount Desert Island to the Cranberry Isles.
 As we sliced across the gentle chop of the harbor, a cool breeze in our face and the scent of fresh ocean air filling our lungs, we saw hundreds of lobster buoys dotting the water, as well as the occasional fishing boat.
 Gradually, our destination came into view: the town of Isleford on Little Cranberry Island.
 With a year-round population of only sixty five, and a downtown that consists of little more than a restaurant, museum, library, and school, it’s a town completely forgotten by time.

 1:30 p.m.
 Our guides led us to a long, rocky beach with a spectacular view of the ocean.
 We spent time here enjoying the view, talking about our day, and feeling the cool breeze off the water.
 Later, we stopped at the Islesford general store.
-This old fashioned general store and post-office had all of the necessities—from socket wrenches to sliced turkey.
-I guess you have to carry a bit of everything when you’re the only game in town.
+This old-fashioned general store and post office had all of the necessities—from socket wrenches to sliced turkey.
+Evidently, you have to carry a bit of everything when you’re the only game in town.
 We sampled some of their fresh, homemade ginger bread while the owners shared stories with our group about the island.

 2:15 p.m.
 Back in the harbor, we waited for our mailboat to return.
 The afternoon sun made the water bright blue and gulls circled in the distance.
 We’d have a bit of free time before dinner, perfect for a bit of reading or a quick nap.
-I was already thinking about what to eat when Little Cranberry Island delivered one last treat: a lobster boat chugged into the dock, its traps laden with a fresh catch of wriggling, fresh lobsters.
+I was already thinking about what to eat when Little Cranberry Island delivered one last idyllic vision of Maine life: a lobster boat chugged into the dock, its traps laden with a fresh catch of wriggling, fresh lobsters.